langchain4j/langchain4j-examples/mcp-stdio-server-example/README.md

 # MCP stdio server example

-This example exposes a simple calculator tool as an MCP stdio server.
+This example exposes a simple calculator tool and a JavaScript execution tool as an MCP stdio server.
+Only enable code execution in trusted environments.

 ## Build (local SNAPSHOT for PRs)